 * Admission to the MBA portion of the dual degree may require the GMAT or GRE.
 A waiver from these exams may be approved if a candidate has:

 - Completed a graduate degree and can demonstrate quantitative ability through coursework of B or better in Statistics, Corporate Finance or Microeconomics

-- Completed an undergraduate degree and has at least five years professional experience.
-Applicant has also taken at least one course in Statistics, Corporate Finance and Microeconomics and earned a B or better and earned an overall GPA of 3.0 or better.
+- Completed an undergraduate degree and has at least five years of professional experience.
+Applicant has also taken at least one course in Statistics, Corporate Finance, and Microeconomics and earned a B or better and earned an overall GPA of 3.0 or better.

 - Holds a professional designation such as CPA or CFA.

 Submit results directly to the Advanced Academic Programs Office of Admissions, using the code 8747.
 Photocopies will not be accepted.